-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

-The pope, who pushed for a less opaque Vatican and connected to common and marginalised people’s concerns, dies aged 88.
+The pope, who pushed for a less opaque Vatican and connected to common and marginalised people’s concerns, died aged 88.

 Pope Francis, the Argentinian pontiff who brought the plight of the world’s most marginalised back to the centre of the Roman Catholic Church’s attention, has died aged 88, the Vatican announced on Monday.

-A charismatic communicator with a friendly demeanour, Francis succeeded in broadening Catholicism’s appeal at a time of growing disenchantment towards the Church – an institution embroiled in financial and sexual scandals.
+A charismatic communicator with a friendly demeanour, Francis succeeded in broadening Catholicism’s appeal at a time of growing disenchantment towards the Church, an institution embroiled in financial and sexual scandals.

 Recommended Storieslist of 2 items